translate/pootle/docs/upstream_differences.rst

 - Maintenance mode middleware.
 It can be enabled in the settings before performing any app upgrades.

+- Commands and store action logging.

+- Projects and Translation Projects can be disabled.

 Removed Features
 ^^^^^^^^^^^^^^^^

 - Removed Live Translation.

 - Removed support for autosync.

+- Page zoom.

 Editor Differences
 ^^^^^^^^^^^^^^^^^^